 Giardiasis is an intestinal illness caused by the parasite, Giardia lamblia.
 The parasite can be found in the stools of infected humans and animals (dogs, cats, beavers, rodents).
 People who drink untreated surface water from ponds, lakes and streams have a higher risk of getting giardiasis.
 Travelers and persons in institutional settings or day care centers where children are not toilet-trained also have a higher risk of getting giardiasis.

 Symptoms of giardiasis normally begin 1 to 3 weeks after becoming infected.
 In otherwise healthy individuals, symptoms may last 2 to 6 weeks, occasionally longer.
 The symptoms of giardiasis include frequent, loose, pale, greasy stools (often foul smelling), with gas, bloating, cramps, fatigue, weight loss, nausea, vomiting, and diarrhea.
 Fever is usually not present, and many people infected with Giardia may have no symptoms at all.

 You get giardiasis by eating or drinking food or water contaminated with human or animal stool containing the parasite or its eggs.
-The parasite is spread through person-to-person contact.
+The parasite can also be spread through person-to-person contact.
 It is not spread by coughing or sneezing.

 Giardiasis is diagnosed through a laboratory test which finds the organism, antigen, or DNA in stool, intestinal fluid, tissue samples, biopsy specimens, or other biological samples.
 Usually three stool samples collected more than 24 hours apart look for ova and parasites.